 Lineage BA.5 presents several genetic traits of interest, such as the presence of the mutations L452R and F486V in Spike (both affect Spike regions that interact with the human cells and mediate adherence/immune evasion).
 BA.5 also presents the deletion del69-70 in Spike, which is responsible for the SGTF profile, so this laboratory indicator can also be used as a proxy to estimate its frequency.
-The nationwide weekly surveys by sequencing, together with the daily monitoring of the proportion of samples with SGTF profile (Figures 2 and 3), show that, since its first detection in week 13, the lineage BA.5 has been markedly increasing in relative frequency, being clearly dominant in Portugal since week 19 (9-15 May 2022) and presented a relative frequency of 68.9% in the last national sequencing survey in week 21 (Figure 3).
-Still, as data from this week are preliminary, a marked increase is espected.
-In fact, the SGTF data from the corresponding week already pointed towards a higher relative frequency (see previous report from 31 May).
+The nationwide weekly surveys by sequencing, together with the daily monitoring of the proportion of samples with SGTF profile (Figures 2 and 3), show that, since its first detection in week 13, the lineage BA.5 has been markedly increasing in relative frequency, being clearly dominant in Portugal since week 19 (9-15 May 2022) and presented a relative frequency of 84% in the last national sequencing survey in week 22 (Figure 3).

-Note: Due to the recent decrease in the number of tests performed with the TaqPath - ThermoFisher methodology (allowing the monitoring of the proportion of samples with "SGTF" profile) by the different laboratories (see Figure 3 caption), SGTF data lack robustness and, as such, were not updated in the current report.
+Note: Due to the recent decrease in the number of tests performed with the TaqPath - ThermoFisher methodology (allowing the monitoring of the proportion of samples with "SGTF" profile) by the different laboratories (see Figure 3 caption), SGTF data lack robustness and, as such, was not updated in the current report.

 Figure 3.
 Evolution of the daily proportion of positive samples with and without S gene target failure (SGTF) in parallel with the relative frequency of the variants/lineages in circulation as assessed by the random nationwide sequencing surveys, since ISO week 48, 2021 (collection date).
 Currently, a SGTF positive sample is indicative of a probable case of Omicron BA.5, since lineage BA.1 has a residual circulation (<1% in week 16) in Portugal.
 A non-SGTF positive sample is indicative of a probable case of Omicron BA.2, since Delta (also "non-SGTF") has a residual circulation (<1%) in Portugal since week 5.
-The SGTF data analysis includes only positive samples tested with TaqPath - ThermoFisher with a Cycle threshold (Ct) $\leq$ 30 for the N and ORF1ab genes.
+The SGTF data analysis includes only positive samples tested with TaqPath - ThermoFisher with a Cycle threshold (Ct) \leq 30 for the N and ORF1ab genes.
 The data relative to the most recents days (SGTF) or week (Sequencing) are provisional.